Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Relic density

 \section{Relic density}

-We begin the discussion of specific features of our model by examining the relic density of both DM components, the dominant one $\chi$ and a minor one $\eta$ -- for which we require $\Omega_{\chi}h^2+\Omega_{\eta}h^2\simeq 0.12$\cite{Planck:2018vyg} -- as well the abundance of the unstable long-lived dark vector $A^\prime$.
-To this end, we numerically solve a set of Boltzmann equations that extend the familiar assisted freeze-out mechanism discussed for two-component dark sectors\cite{Belanger:2011ww} to compute the relic densities of three dark species:\footnote{We note that, in the absence of a direct coupling between $\chi$ and $A^\prime$, the contribution in the Boltzmann equation for $Y_{A^\prime}$ corresponding to the $\chi-A^\prime$ interactions will appear only at next-to-leading order and we neglect it in the following.
-Similarly, given the suppressed couplings of the light vector $A^{\prime\prime}$ to the dark sector species charged under the $U(1)^\prime$ group, its impact on their relic density is also subdominant and we neglect it in the following.
-As mentioned above, we assume that the $A^{\prime\prime}$ field itself is unstable and decays into much lighter dark species which is not relevant for the discussion of the $\chi$, $\eta$, and $A^\prime$ abundances.
-We solve the Boltzmann equations assuming a partial wave decomposition of the thermally averaged annihilation cross sections for each process, $\langle \sigma v\rangle$.
-Due to large mass hierarchies among the three species, the times of their thermal freeze-out are well separated which means that is not essential to keep their full thermal dependence of $\langle \sigma v\rangle$.}
+\paragraph{Boltzmann equations} We begin the discussion of specific features of our model by examining the relic density of both DM components, the dominant one $\chi$ and a minor one $\eta$ -- for which we require $\Omega_{\chi}h^2+\Omega_{\eta}h^2\simeq 0.12$~\cite{Planck:2018vyg} -- as well the abundance of the unstable long-lived dark Higgs $h_D$.
+To this end, we numerically solve a set of Boltzmann equations that extend the familiar assisted freeze-out mechanism discussed for two-component dark sectors~\cite{Belanger:2011ww} to compute the relic densities of three dark species:\footnote{We solve the Boltzmann equations assuming a partial wave decomposition of the thermally averaged annihilation cross sections for each process, $\langle \sigma v\rangle$.
+Due to large mass hierarchies among the three species, the times of their thermal freeze-out are well separated, which means that it is not essential to keep their full thermal dependence of $\langle \sigma v\rangle$.}

-where $Y_i$ is the respective yield, $i = \chi, \eta, A^\prime$, and $x = m_{\eta}/T$.
-We stress again that we assume the lifetime of the dark Higgs boson $h_D$ to be short enough to decay before the era of BBN.
-A calculation of its abundance is, therefore, not needed in further analysis.
-The parameters $\lambda_i$ depend on the annihilation cross sections of the processes that play the dominant role in determining the abundances in the dark sector, given mass ordering shown in \cref{eq:mass_scheme}:
+where $Y_i$ is the respective yield, $i = \chi, \eta, h_D$, and $x = m_{\eta}/T$.
+We stress again that we assume the lifetime of the dark photon to be small such that $A^\prime$ decays before the era of BBN.
+Therefore, further analysis does not require a precise determination of its abundance.
+We assume, however, that $A^\prime$ remains in thermal contact with the SM radiation around the time of $h_D$ freeze-out.
+In fact, we will focus below on scenarios with a low mass splitting between these two dark species,\footnote{We note that for the small mass splitting $\Delta_{h_D A^\prime}\ll 1$, the coannihilation process $A^\prime h_D\to (A^{\prime\ast})\to f\bar{f}$ is also possible, where $f$ is the SM fermion.
+This could further suppress the primordial relic abundance of the dark Higgs boson.
+However, the small kinetic mixing parameter $\epsilon$ suppresses the relevant cross section and, therefore, this process does not significantly affect $\Omega_{h_D}$ in our analysis.}

+The parameters $\lambda_i$ depend on the annihilation cross sections of the processes that play the dominant role in determining the abundances in the dark sector.
+Given mass ordering shown in \cref{eq:mass_scheme}, the abundance of the main DM component depends on